-- The road assets within West Wimmera Shire were found to be in "Excellent" overall condition when benchmarked against all 70 councils assessed by Moloney Asset Management Systems (MAMS).
-This condition rating being based upon the extent of Over Intervention Assets (OIA's) present (the extent of poor condition Assets). - Your extent of over intervention assets (OIA's) is rated at "Exceptionally good" when we apply the standardised intervention levels to your situation.
-It changes to "Excellent" when we apply your slightly lower intervention levels (you have a slightly higher than average level of service). - There was a modest overall condition improvement found with the sealed road pavements, unsealed road pavements and sealed surface asset group. - The kerb assets were both found to be in Good overall condition and had generally declined in condition a little since our last survey. - The footpath assets were found to be in excellent overall condition and were found to have very low levels of poor condition assets. - The total present renewal shortfall or backlog of over intervention assets (OIA's) for the whole roads group is estimated at \$5,400,810 representing 1.81% of the total road asset valuation.
-This equates to 71% of one full year's annual liability for the renewal of the assets and as such is considered to be within the "Excellent" Condition range (see Appendix D Figure D 1 for details). - 7.
-Council is currently funding road network renewals at \$4,941,471 pa, while the consumption rate (Average annual liability) is estimated at \$7,624,271 pa.
-Hence, the assets are currently being consumed at around \$2,682,800 pa.
-This is in no way meant as a criticism, as the present condition of the assets dictates that renewal demand has not yet reached the estimated level of the full annual liability (annual consumption). - The current planned future renewal funding level of \$5,100,000 pa for the road assets is considered to be at an appropriate total level for the whole road network for the next 10 years subject to CPI annual increases as appropriate. - The recommended funding level should be considered as an average figure over the next 10 years.
+- The road assets within West Wimmera Shire were generally found to be in "Very Good to Excellent" overall condition when benchmarked against all 72 councils assessed by Moloney Asset Management Systems (MAMS).
+See Figure 2.1 for full details. - Your performance since our last survey in 2020 has delivered a solid condition improvement across all asset classes other than the unsealed road pavements where condition had declined a little due to some abnormally wet years. - 3.
+The total present renewal shortfall or backlog of over intervention assets (OIA's) for the whole roads group is estimated at \$4,278,446 representing 1.45% of the total road asset valuation.
+This equates to 55% of the level of one full year's annual liability for the renewal of the assets and as such is considered to be within the "Excellent" Condition range based on your retreatment intervention levels (see Appendix D Figure D 1 for details).
+This condition rating relates only to the extent of OIA's - 4.
+When your overall condition in three above is based on our industry standard intervention levels (Level of service), your "Excellent" condition lifts one ranking up to the "Exceptionally good" level. - The current planned future renewal funding level of \$5,065,000 pa for the road assets is considered to be at an appropriate total level for the next 5 - 10 years subject to normal CPI increases. - 6.
+We developed a recommended funding strategy using the Moloney funding scenario finder that delivered a commencing total annual renewal demand of \$5,065,000 pa.
+This is predicted to result in a very small increase in the total level of OIA's, but you will remain within the Excellent condition range for your level of OIA's. - The recommended funding strategy does not include any allowance for asset upgrades as part or the renewal program. - The recommended funding level should be considered as an average figure over the next 5 10 years.
 It may vary year to year depending on project size and council priorities.
-It may also vary between the sub asset classes year to year. - 10.
-The recommended funding strategy in 8 above is predicted to deliver a very slightly higher level of "OIA's" after 10 years than presently exists.
-But the level at 91.0% of the amount of one years annual liability remains within the Moloney "Excellent" condition rating (See Appendix D). - 11.
+It may also vary between the sub asset classes year to year. - Council has done a good job with the management of their road assets since our last survey in 2020 and more particularly over the last 20 years.
+Your assets are ageing.
+But your targeting of major maintenance and renewal programs has been excellent, resulting in a general condition improvement (See Fig 2.1 below for more details). - We have undertaken 7 condition surveys of your road network over the last 20 years and the long term trend, particularly over the last 10 years demonstrates a mostly continual condition improvement. - 11.
+The one exception to 10 above is the unsealed road pavement sub asset set.
+Here the long term trend has been very good, but there has been a small condition decline since our last survey in 2020.
+It is felt that this is directly linked to the wetter than average weather conditions since 2020. - 12.
 The recommended funding strategy is just one available option.
 With all data now within the Moloney model, different funding scenarios can be examined quite easily.
-Council is encouraged to use the model to deliver a funding strategy that best meets their needs. - 12.
+Council is encouraged to use the model to deliver a funding strategy that best meets their needs. - 13.
 All financial reporting within this document is based in today's values with no allowance for any CPI movement.
 The Moloney software has the capacity to adjust all outputs for an adopted annual CPI increase at the touch of a button.
-But it is felt that reporting with CPI included can present some difficult to interpret results. - 13.
-Council has done an outstanding job in managing it's road assets not just over the last 3 years but over the full term of our involvement with your condition inspections. - 14.
-It is recommended that council review it's asset service lives for accounting purposes in light of the degradation curve analysis undertaken as part of this condition survey and report.
+But it is felt that reporting with CPI included can present some difficult to interpret results.